paultcochrane/blog-travis-ci-com/_posts/2015-04-09-this-week-in-travis-ci.md

 While MySQL 5.6 brings you many new features, if you need to stay on 5.5, be sure to follow the instructions given in the announcement above.

+## State of the Mac infrastructure
+You might be wondering, "What about the Mac?"
+I'm glad you asked!

+We are in the process of investing in a new Mac cloud infrastructure that brings us, and you, some great features and improvements.

+Our current focus is not just on stability, but the ability to offer our users a faster turnaround for the new Mac images.

+We are working hard with our infrastructure partner to make this all possible, just at a time when Apple has been releasing Xcode betas and updates to the Swift programming language.

+We are have been conducting a beta test with Xcode 6.2 on the new Mac cloud.
+These beta testers have helped us identify and fix some important issues, and for this we can't thank them enough!

+The capacity is limited for the beta testing, so we are unable to add more users to it while we bring more capacity online.

+As for Xcode 6.3, due to it requiring OSX 10.10.3, we hope to have good news next week.
+Watch this space!

+We appreciate your understanding on this issue, and thanks for being awesome.

 ## Miscellaneous bug fixes and new features
 These don't merit special mentions or a separate blog post, but are interesting nonetheless.